Bus Stops in Switzerland

 Switzerland, by virtue of a central location and distinct regions, offers languages that include German, French, Italian, and Romansch.
 Note that most German speakers use a dialect known as Swiss German.
 While many Swiss speak fluent English, a few basic phrases in German or French will open doors and build rapport.

-Long-term work in Switzerland requires a work contract from an employer along with a Work Visa Permit.
+Long-term work in Switzerland requires a work contract from an employer along with a Work Visa Permit, with the majority of options going to EU citizens.

 Favorite Destinations Near Zurich